snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 These editors are easy to use and require no extra JavaScript.
 But if you need more control or want to use Dash Mantine Components as cell editors, you can create a custom cell editor.

-To do this, define a JavaScript function in your app’s `/assets` folder.
-The example below uses a generic editor that works with any DMC component.
+The example below uses a generic editor function that works with any DMC component.

-You simply pass the component to the `component` key inside `cellEditorParams`.
+Simply pass the component to the `component` key inside `cellEditorParams`.
 Dash handles the rest.

 ```python
 "cellEditorParams": {